 The OKBC knowledge model includes a simple provision for default values for slots and facets.
 Template slots and template facets have a set of default values associated with them.
 Intuitively, these default values inherit to instances unless the inherited values are logically inconsistent with other assertions in the KB, the values have been removed at the instance, or the default values have been explicitly overridden by other default values.
 OKBC does not require a KRS to be able to determine the logical consistency of a KB, nor does it provide a means of explicitly overriding default values.
 Instead, OKBC leaves the inheritance of default values unspecified.
 That is, no requirements are imposed on the relationship between default values of template slots and facets and the values of the corresponding own slots and facets.
 The default values on a template slot or template facet are simply available to the KRS to use in whatever way it chooses when determining the values of own slots and facets.
-OKBC guarantees that, unless the value of the :default behavior is :none, default values for a template slot or template slot or template slot or template slot or a template slot or a template slot or a class frame will be retrievable at that frame.
+OKBC guarantees that, unless the value of the :default behaviour is :none, default values for a template slot or template facet asserted at a class frame will be retrievable at that frame.
 However, no guarantees are made as to how or whether the default values are inherited to a subclass or instance.